brian-carroll/elm_c_wasm/README.md

 - Record updates and accessors
 - A working garbage collector specially designed for Elm

-I also have a [fork of the Elm compiler](https://github.com/brian-carroll/elm-compiler/tree/c) where I'm working on getting it to generate C instead of JavaScript.
-It's at a very early stage.
+I also have a [fork of the Elm compiler](https://github.com/brian-carroll/elm-compiler/tree/c) that generates C instead of JavaScript.
+It's not fully debugged yet.

 &nbsp;